MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/files-troubleshoot-create-alerts.md

    - For **Operator**: **greater than or equal to**
    - For **Aggregation type**: **average**

    Depending on how noisy you want your alert to be, you can also select values for **Aggregation granularity** and **Frequency of evaluation**.
-For example, if you want your alert to look at the average ingress over the time period of 1 hour, and you want your alert rule to be run every hour, select the following:
+For example, if you want your alert to look at the average ingress over the period of one hour and you want your alert rule to be run every hour, select the following:
    - For **Aggregation granularity**: **1 hour**
    - For **Frequency of evaluation**: **1 hour**